Iemane291/pythonOS/README.md

 Do `pip3 install -r requirements.txt` to install what's required

+And you've got everything installed, head to the "Running" section now.

+# Running

 Run one of these commands depending on your OS:

 - Windows: `py main.py`